concrete-mixer/concrete-mixer/README.md

 #### Running Concrète Mixer on other devices

-You should be able to run Concrète Mixer GNU/Linux and OSX systems without much trouble as long as you have ChucK compiled and a bash shell; on Windows things should work as long as you can pass the ./concrete.ck file to ChucK in some way and the config file loads and file paths can be negotiated.
+You should be able to run Concrète Mixer GNU/Linux and OSX systems without much trouble as long as you have ChucK compiled and a bash shell; on Windows things should work as long as you can pass the ./concrete.ck file to ChucK and the config file loads and file paths can be negotiated.
 * [Information on how to install ChucK on various platforms](http://chuck.cs.princeton.edu/release)

-Note that on other platforms the ChucK executable and chugin files included with Concrète Mixer will not work as it has been compiled for the Pi.
-To use Concrète Mixer on other platforms you'll need to change the concrete.conf file to point to a different ChucK executable (read the config file for more details).

 ## Licence

 This code is distributed under the GPL v2.
 See the COPYING file for more details.
-The ChucK binary is also GPL v2.

 ## Acknowledgments